-The statistics and round trip mileage listed here is for the upper section of the trail.
+The statistics and round trip mileage listed here are for the upper section of the trail.
 Round trip mileage on the entire trail would have been about 5.9 miles.
-Some route finding ability is required on this hike.
-You must be able to recognize a primitive trail; otherwise bring a gps unit.
+Some route-finding ability is required on this hike.
+You must be able to recognize a primitive trail; otherwise, bring a GPS unit.

 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 through April 15, about 9.4 miles before the trailhead.
 Beginning at Chesley Flat, follow the footpath that heads through the grass along the east edge of the meadow.
 Soon after entering the forest, it arrives at a trail junction.
 An ancient wooden sign marks the junction of the Chesley Flat Trail #311 and the Blair Canyon Trail #304.
 Stay left and follow the Blair Canyon Trail down into the dense, dark, and rather spooky spruce forest of upper Lefthand Canyon.

 At 0.3 miles, the trail reaches a hollow at the head of Lefthand Canyon.
 At this point, the trail becomes more primitive, and pink tape begins to mark the route where it becomes indistinct.
 The Blair Canyon Trail now heads down the heavily forested canyon while staying on the west side of perennial Lefthand Creek.
 A few small pools can be found as the creek races toward the desert below.